survivejs/react-book/manuscript/getting_started/02_setting_up_the_project.md

 * `npm run start` (or `npm start`) - Starts the project in the development mode.
 Surf to `localhost:8080` in your browser to see it running.
 * `npm run build` - Generates a production build below `build/`.
 You can open the generated *index.html* through the browser to examine the result.
 * `npm run deploy` - Deploys the contents of `build/` to the *gh-pages* branch of your project and pushes it to GitHub.
-You can access the project below `<user/organization name>.github.io/<project name>` after that.
+You can access the project below `<user>.github.io/<project>` after that.
 Before this can work correctly, you should set `publicName` at *webpack.config.js* to match your project name on GitHub.
 * `npm run stats` - Generates statistics (*stats.json*) about the project.
 You can [analyze the build output](http://survivejs.com/webpack/building-with-webpack/analyzing-build-statistics/) further.
 * `npm run test` (or `npm test`) - Executes project tests.
 The *Testing React* chapter digs deeper into the topic.
 In fact, writing tests against your components can be a good way to learn to understand React better.
 * `npm run test:tdd` - Executes project tests in TDD mode.
 This means it will watch for changes and run the tests when changes are detected allowing you to develop fast without having to run the tests manually.
-* `npm run test:lint` - Executes ESLint against the code.
+* `npm run test:lint` - Executes [ESLint](http://eslint.org/) against the code.
 ESLint is able to catch smaller issues.
 You can even configure your development environment to work with it.
 This allows you to catch potential mistakes as you make them.
+Our setup lints even during development so you rarely need to execute this command yourself.

 Study *package.json* to understand better how each of these works.
 There is quite a bit configuration.
-Again, see [SurviveJS - Webpack](http://survivejs.com/webpack/introduction/) to dig deeper into the topic.
+See [SurviveJS - Webpack](http://survivejs.com/webpack/introduction/) to dig deeper into the topic.

 ## Boilerplate Language Features